katalix/l2tp-ktest/README.md

   and to explore kernel context lifetimes,
 * *sess_dataif* can be used to create a managed session with it associated netdevice which can be used to test the data path.
 Two instances are required.
+* *netns_datapath* is a wrapper for *sess_dataif* which implements a range of tests based on L2TP endpoints running in separate network namespaces
 * *tunl_delete_race* and *tunl_query_race* are designed to provoke race conditions in the kernel,
 * *seqnum* tests the kernel's data path sequence number handling,